navapbc/platform-cli/docs/updating.md

 nava-platform infra update .
 ```

+This will attempt to update the "base" template then each "app" instance in
-This can often run into merge conflicts that need resolved manually though.
-The
+sequence.
+This can often run into merge conflicts that need resolved manually.
-tool will provide some guidance if this happens.
-But you can also approach the
+The tool will provide some guidance if this happens.

-update in the separate pieces yourself, first updating the infrastructure base
+But you can also approach the update in the separate pieces yourself, first
-with:
+updating the infrastructure base with:

 ```sh
 nava-platform infra update-base .